 You put little stitches on big warm quilts and sent them our way so we could be warm.
 And with each stitch you prayed for us.
 You prayed.
 And prayed.
 And prayed.

 When my mother and I went over a cliff in the mountains, with only a barbed wire fence separating us from certain death – you were praying.
 When my brother got in a near fatal accident in Turkey, you were praying.
 When we faced illness, and sorrow, and separation, you prayed.
+When babies died, and boarding school was too hard, and people hurt us, you prayed.

 You were so much better than me – with my arrogance and my “well-meaning but clueless” song and dance.
 You prayed with a fervor and love that I never had.
+You knew what it was to care for people you had barely met.

 I still have two of your quilts.
 And when I look at them I think of how much I judged – and how wrong I was.
 And I thank you in my heart.